 One of the best books I’ve ever read is “The Way of Adventure” written by my good friend Jeff Salz.
 In it he describes an “Inventure,” referring to the courage to look within and discover our capabilities.

 What I believe is so powerful about the Inventure Philosophy is that we don’t have to go searching outside of ourselves for that adventure.
-I don’t need to climb a mountain anymore to get a thrill.
+Though hiking is one of my favorite ways to spend my free time, I don’t need to climb a mountain anymore to get a thrill.
 Turning inward, I search for places I know I can still grow, bringing me face to face with my fears, challenging my comfort zone.
 It is the capacity to move through those fears that makes life so fulfilling.
 This is where I hope ultimately to guide you if we get to work together.

 A few examples of stretching outside my comfort zone: